-- Piazza Grande, situated at the highest point of the town, is the centre of Montepulciano and is dominated by the great tower and the Gothic façade of the Palazzo Comunale.
-From the top of the tower you can see as far as Radicofani, the Val d'Orcia and the Lake Trasimeno.
-The square is lined with some grand buildings like the Cathedral and the Town Hall.
-There are also restaurants and cafes.
+Piazza Grande, situated at the highest point in town, is Montepulciano's center, dominated by the imposing tower and Gothic façade of the Palazzo Comunale.
+From the tower's peak you'll see as far as Radicofani, the Val d'Orcia and Lake Trasimeno.
+The square is lined with grand buildings, including the cathedral and town hall, not to mention a lovely mix of restaurants and cafes.

-- The church of Santa Maria delle Grazie (late 16th century) has a simple Mannerist façade with a three-arcade portico.
-The interior has a single nave and houses a precious terracotta altar by Andrea della Robbia.
+The Church of Santa Maria delle Grazie (dating to the late 16th century) boasts a simple Mannerist façade with a three-arched portico.
+The interior is composed of a single nave and houses a prized terracotta altar by Andrea della Robbia.

-- New Moon, the film adaptation of Stephanie Meyer’s Twilight book series, was filmed here and the town’s historic centre became the hub of the movie set during filming.
+New Moon: The film adaptation of Stephanie Meyer’s Twilight book series was filmed here, transforming the town’s historic center into a movie set during filming.

-- The main street of Montepulciano stretches for 1.5 kilometres from Porta al Prato to Piazza Grande at the top of the hill.
+Long walks: Montepulciano's main street spans 1.5 km, from Porta al Prato to piazza Grande at the top of the hill.

 By car, Montepulciano is only a few miles from the A1 motorway and the more scenic SS2 stretching from Rome to Florence.